 By the time the Mexican War broke out, he was on a boat called the Tiago.
 Soon, Devol thought it a good idea to go to war and got a job as a barkeeper on the Corvette, bound for the Rio Grande and Mexico.

 While aboard the Corvette he met a man who taught him how to “stock a deck.”
 Upon reaching the Rio Grande and joining the forces, he quickly set about utilizing his newly learned skills to swindle the other soldiers.
-Soon, he grew bored with soldiering and with his pockets filled with his ill-earned gains, he returned to New Orleans, but didn’t stay long.
+But he grew bored with soldiering and with his pockets filled with his ill-earned gains, he returned to New Orleans, although not for long.

 At the tender age of 17, Devol’s pockets were filled with almost three thousand dollars as he headed back home to Ohio, laden with gifts for his family.

 While back in Ohio he mastered the games of Faro and Rondo.
 Continuing to hone his skills, Devol made hundreds of thousands of dollars in the years before the Civil War.
 Working the steamboats of the South, he joined in with other card sharps including Canada Bill Jones, Bill Rollins, Big Alexander, and many others over the years.

 One trick that Devol liked to play was betting against ministers, who inevitably lost their meager wages to the professional gambler.
 However, Devol would always return their money, along with this advice: “Go and sin no more.”
 But to the many soldiers, paymasters, farmers, thieves, and businessmen, he was not so kind.

 When the war was over, the railroads began to head west with settlements sprouting up all along the way.
 Many of these burgeoning towns, often filled with railroad workers, miners, and cowboys provided all manner of vices including prostitution, numerous saloons, and the ever-present gambling halls.
 Supplying perfect opportunities for Devol’s operation, he began to follow the railroad expansion between Kansas City and Cheyenne in the early 1870s.